Research and teaching centre

 Climate forcing and the carbon cycle

-The study of the evolution of the greenhouse effect and the mechanisms regulating the carbon cycle, on all time scales, is one of the central themes of the Climate team.
-We are studying solar and volcanic climate forcings over the last millennium, based on records of 10Be concentration in Antarctic ice cores.
-Our reconstructions of these forcings contributed to the comparison of climate models (CMIP6 and PMIP4) in the latest IPCC report.
-To complement and better understand the information provided by 10Be, we have developed the measurement of 36Cl in polar ice, another climate indicator.
+The study of changes in the greenhouse effect and mechanisms regulating the carbon cycleat all timescales, is one of the central themes of the Climate team.
+We study solar and volcanic climate forcing over the last millennium based on records of the concentration of 10Be in carrots from Antarctic ice.
+Our reconstructions of these forcings have contributed to the comparison of climate models (CMIP6 and PMIP4) from the latest IPCC.
+To complement and better understand the information provided by 10Be, we have developed a measurement of the 36Cl in polar iceanother climate indicator.
 Their isotopic ratio is also an important dating tool for ice cores.
-These approaches are being developed as part of several international projects (H2020 Beyond EPICA-Oldest Ice, 2019-2026, ANR ToBE 2023-2027, both led at CEREGE by Mélanie Baroni).
-Another aspect of this work is based on the measurement of 14C at annual resolution in subfossil wood covering the last deglaciation (ANR MARCARA, 2021-2025, continuation of the ANR CARBOTRYDH project, led by Edouard Bard).
+These approaches are being developed as part of several international projects (H2020 Beyond EPICA-Oldest Ice project, 2019-2026, ANR ToBE 2023-2027, both led at CEREGE by Mélanie Baroni).
+Another aspect of this work is based on the measurement of the 14C at annual resolution in subfossil woods covering the last deglaciation (ANR MARCARA2021-2025, continuation of the ANR CARBOTRYDH project, led by Edouard Bard).
 Our records from wood from the French Alps are being compared with similar results from the southern hemisphere (New Zealand and Tasmania) and with cosmonucleide records from polar ice, as well as with 14C measurements in planktonic foraminifera to assess air-sea exchanges of CO2.
-All these data will help to improve the calibration of the 14C radiochronometer, which is essential for tracing and quantifying processes in the carbon cycle.
+Taken together, these data will help to improve the calibration of the 14C radiochronometeressential for tracing and quantifying processes in the carbon cycle.

 Projects